 This work consists of preparatory work and operations, including those necessary for movement of personnel, equipment, supplies, and incidentals to the project site; the establishment of facilities necessary for the work on the project; the costs of bonds and any required insurance; and other preconstruction expenses necessary for start of the work, excluding the cost of construction materials.
 In addition the contractor shall provide and install in place as directed by the Engineer, two project signs as per details included in this RFQ package.

 The Contractor shall provide all necessary materials and equipment necessary to complete all work associated with this item as shown on the plans or as directed by the Engineer.

+Payment for Mobilization shall be made at the lump sum contract unit price.

 GENERAL EXCAVATION

-The contractor shall furnish all materials, labor, and equipment necessary to remove all earth, rock, water, debris, tree stumps and other materials to the extent required by the Engineer in preparation for the concrete foundation base.
+The contractor shall furnish all materials, labor, and equipment necessary to remove all earth, rock, water, debris, tree stumps and other materials to the extent required by the Engineer in preparation for the pipe bedding and concrete foundation base.
 Excavation will be paid per cubic yard by net section.
 Some topsoil shall be retained to slope the finished grade as per plans.
 Disposal of excess excavated material shall be included in this pay item.
 Responsibility for disposal of all excavated material to satisfy all local, state, and federal regulation rests with the Contractor.

 Protect existing site improvements to remain from damage during construction.

 Remove any sod and grass before stripping topsoil.
 Strip topsoil to a depth of 6 inches in a manner to prevent intermingling with underlying subsoil or other waste materials.
 Stockpile borrowed topsoil away from edge of excavations without intermixing with subsoil.
 Grade and shape the stockpile to drain surface water.
 Cover to prevent windblown dust and erosion by water.

 Excavate surfaces under new walkways and drainage piping to obtain indicated elevations shown on the drawings.
 Notify Engineer when excavations have reached required subgrade.
 If Engineer determines that unsatisfactory soil is present, continue excavation and replace with compacted backfill or fill material as directed.

+Payment for excavation will be made at the contract unit price per net cubic yard and include all costs for material, labor, and equipment.